functional-art/functional-art.github.com/2016/cfp.md

 all within the scope of the workshop.
 The language used need not be purely functional ("mostly functional" is fine), and may be manifested as a domain specific language or tool.
-Moreover, submissions focussing on questions or issues about the use of functional programming are within the scope.
+Moreover, submissions focusing on questions or issues about the use of functional programming are within the scope.